| Dandie Dinmont Terriers: the most honest dog breed review you'll ever find. Information about Dandie Dinmont Terrier personality and behavior. |

 He doesn't put on a macho posturing act with other animals, as some terriers do, but he is exceedingly tough and will not back down from a confrontation.
 Two adult males are definitely an unwise combination.

-Obedience training should include food rewards and praise, for the Dandie is sensitive and proud and will become more obstinate and uncooperative with heavy-handed training."
+Assertive and strong-willed, with a definite mind of his own, he requires consistent leadership.
+Obedience training should include food rewards and praise, for the Dandie is sensitive and proud.
+Heavy-handed training only makes him more obstinate and uncooperative.

 - Is a "big dog with short legs" i.e. built low to the ground, but with a robust body, heavy bone, and a strong temperament